Boston University PY105 - Physics I

 The class seats have been updated with each section set at 84

-enrollments will be done automatically depending on the wait list.
+enrollments will be done automatically depending on the respective

-list and do not have a very low position, then you should plan to take
+list and do not have a very low position, you should plan to take

-the course another time (either Spring 2026 when it's offered
+the course another time -- Spring 2026 it is offered as

 - 06.06.2025 - Fall 2025 Update 3 - I